Trent University Archives

 Hughes, MichaelPort Hope[64]MJan.
 21, 1901Run over by engine on Grand trunk train

-Thoms [Toms], Mrs. Thomas [Elizabeth Jane]Port Hope[53]FApr.
-14, 1902Death caused by epilepsy induced alcoholismD/o William & Elizabeth (Weir).
-W/o Thomas.
+Toms, Elizabeth JanePort Hope[53]FApr.
+14, 1902Death caused by epilepsy-induced alcoholismD/o William Linton & Elizabeth (Weir).
+Married Thomas Toms 1869.
 Died Apr.13

-Chanso, Francescon/an/aMJune 13, 1902Italian rail worker, crushed under a moving train while trying to board it after being forbidden to do so
+Chanso, FrancescoPort Hopen/aMJune 13, 1902Italian rail worker, crushed under a moving train while trying to board it after being forbidden to do so

-McNaughton, Joseph W.Peterborough[7]MJuly 17, 1902Died at William Goheen's Hope Township farm, of tubercular disease of the lungs causing syncope of the heart.
+McNaughton, Joseph W.Peterborough7MJuly 17, 1902Died at William Goheen's Hope Township farm, of tubercular disease of the lungs causing syncope of the heart.
 Note: improper medical treatment from Christian Scientists

-Long, Harold LesliePort Hope[6]MOct.
+Long, Harold LesliePort Hope6MOct.
 27, 1902Diphtheria, complicated by pneumonia.
 Christian Science treatment resulting in deathS/o William Edgar & Martha Ann (Symonds)

 Wannamaker, JamesPort Hope20MOct.
 30, 1902Injuries received from a blow from a passing train 2 miles west of Port Hope

-Everet [Everest], BenjaminPort Hope/Toronto[22]MJan.
-21, 1903Port Hope train wreck with Thomas MathewsS/o Thomas & Elizabeth Mary (Hoffmeister)
+Everest, BenjaminPort Hope/Toronto[22]MJan.
+26, 1903Port Hope train wreck [21 Jan] with Thomas MatthewsS/o Thomas & Elizabeth Mary (Hoffmeister)

 Ferguson, GeorgePort Hope[82]MNov.
 28, 1903Effects of chronic alcoholismDied Nov.
 21

-Archer, JohnPort Hope[84]MMar.
-21, 1904Natural causes - apoplexyH/o Ann Susannah Howe
+Archer, JohnPort Hope[84]MApr.
+2, 1904Natural causes - apoplexyH/o Ann Susannah Howe

-Ashley, William CharlesPort Hope[56]MJuly 28, 1904Hit by a Grand Trunk train on the Midland branch; blames conductor
+Ashley, William CharlesPort Hope[56]MJuly 28, 1904Hit by a Grand Trunk train on the Midland branch; blamed conductor

 Watson, JohnVillage of East Toronto[37]MSep.
 16, 1905Struck by a GTR train west of Port Hope while intoxicated